Skidlz/JUNO2/README.md

 # JUNO2
-A realtime Alpha Juno editor for DOS
+A realtime Alpha Juno editor for DOS.

+This is a simple patch editor for synths in the Alpha Juno line.
+It allows loading and realtime editing of patches.
+Requires an MPU-401 compatable card